Remodeling Old Homes on a Budget in Boston

 With a 250-year-old history, the Boston housing stock is flush in centuries-old buildings.
 Here, Colonial, Federal, and Victorian styles are among the many that enrich the residential landscape.
 While many exteriors tend to be well-preserved, interiors commonly need to be updated.

 Sweeten offers an outline on what to know before starting older home renovations in Boston (plus, which rooms get the most bang for the buck!)
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and financial protection—at no cost to the homeowner.
+Sweeten matches home renovation projects with vetted general contractors, offering guidance, tools, and support—for free..

 Upgrading electrical in Boston homes